Dwight Twilley: The Dwight Twilley Band

 During an appearance on American Bandstand, the band played what was to be its follow-up single, "Shark (in the Dark)", produced by Twilley, Seymour and Russell.
 The success of the film Jaws, however, caused Cordell and Shelter to reject the single, apparently to keep the group from being perceived as a cash-in novelty act.
 The eventual follow-up single, "You Were So Warm" backed with "Sincerely", failed due to distribution problems; just after the single was released, Shelter Records collapsed in the midst of a lawsuit between Russell and Cordell.
 The Dwight Twilley Band's completed album went unreleased for 10 months due to Shelter's switch from MCA Records to ABC Records for distribution, and The B Album was left unreleased.

-When the album Sincerely was finally released in 1976, it failed as well, peaking at #138.
+When the album Sincerely was finally released in 1976, it failed as well, peaking at No. 138.
 During this time, Seymour and Twilley befriended labelmate Tom Petty and Phil sang backing vocals on "Breakdown" and "American Girl", creating a long-lasting friendship.

 In 1977, the Dwight Twilley Band performed on the short-lived CBS Saturday morning kids show Wacko!.

 Shelter then switched distribution again to Arista Records.
 ABC elected to keep Petty and J. J. Cale, leaving Twilley alone on the Shelter/Arista label.
 Pitcock became a credited member of the Dwight Twilley Band during touring and recording of the second album.
 However, that album, Twilley Don't Mind, proved to be another commercial disappointment in 1977.
 Seymour left the band the following year, pursuing a solo career with some success until he developed what proved to be terminal cancer.
 He died of lymphoma in 1993, and as of 2007 Twilley still did not perform Dwight Twilley Band songs that featured lead vocals by Seymour.

 The Dwight Twilley Band albums were reissued in CD form with bonus tracks by the audiophile DCC Compact Classics label in 1989 and 1990.
 In 1993, shortly before Phil Seymour's death, the Dwight Twilley Band released The Great Lost Twilley Album, which collected a fraction of the "hundreds" of early unreleased songs Twilley and Seymour had recorded for Shelter, including several songs from The B Album and Blueprint (a Twilley solo album discussed below), as well as a few alternate versions of released songs.
 However, once again the Dwight Twilley Band fell victim to some label politics, as EMI bought the rights to Shelter just weeks after the release, and all three of the DCC Dwight Twilley Band albums went out of print again.

 In 1997, The Right Stuff, a reissue label owned by EMI, reissued Sincerely and Twilley Don't Mind with somewhat different bonus tracks from the DCC versions.
 They both went out of print the following year, when EMI discontinued the label.

 The Dwight Twilley Band albums Sincerely and Twilley Don't Mind were reissued in a two-disk compilations by Australia's Raven Records in 2007 with still different bonus tracks.